-No. Employers are legally barred from asking questions related to certain topics during an interview.
-Restricted topics include your citizenship status, disabilities, sexual orientation, religion, family plans, national origin, etc. If an employer asks you about your immigration status or history, that question is in violation of the law, and you are not required to answer it.
-Instead, say that you are not required to answer the question, and move on to a different topic.
+No. Employers are legally barred from asking questions about certain topics during an interview.
+Restricted topics include your citizenship status, disabilities, sexual orientation, religion, family plans, national origin, etc. If an employer asks you about your immigration status or history, that question violates the law, and you are not required to answer it.
+Instead, say that you are not required to answer the question and move on to a different topic.

-However, employers are required to verify the identity and employment eligibility of all employees hired after November 6, 1986.
+However, employers must verify the identity and employment eligibility of all employees hired after November 6, 1986.
 They do this by completing the Employment Eligibility Verification (I-9) Form.
-They must review documents showing the employee's identity and employment authorization.
+They must review documents showing the employee’s identity and employment authorization.
 The law prohibits employers from rejecting valid documents.
-Employers can’t ask for more documents—beyond what is already legally required for employment eligibility verification—just because of an employee's citizenship status or national origin.
-For example, an employer cannot require only individuals the employer perceives as "foreign" to verify their employment eligibility, or produce specific documents (like the employee's "green card" or Employment Authorization Documents).
+Employers can’t ask for more documents—beyond what is legally required for employment eligibility verification—just because of an employee’s citizenship status or national origin.
+For example, an employer cannot require only individuals the employer perceives as “foreign” to verify their employment eligibility or produce specific documents (like the employee’s “green card” or Employment Authorization Documents).
 Employees choose which of the permitted documents they show for employment eligibility verification.
-As long as the document looks reasonably genuine, and relates to the employee, it should be accepted.
+As long as the document looks reasonably genuine and relates to the employee, it should be accepted.

 Can I be fired because I am an immigrant?

 Unless otherwise provided in an employment contract, employment in Texas is “at will.”
-This means that an employer can fire you for any reason and at any time.
-Employers “at will” are not permitted to terminate an employee for illegal reasons, such as your nationality.
-However, they are allowed to terminate your employment if you cannot produce evidence of your authorization to work legally in the U.S.
+This means an employer can fire you for any reason and at any time.
+Employers “at will” are not permitted to terminate an employee for illegal reasons, such as nationality.
+However, they can terminate your employment if you cannot produce evidence of your authorization to work legally in the U.S.

 What is the Immigration Reform and Control Act of 1986 (IRCA) and what does it require?

-The Immigration Reform and Control Act of 1986 (IRCA) is legislation Congress passed, intending to curb unlawful immigration to the U.S. Among other things, the law provides for sanctions against employers who demonstrate a pattern or practice of hiring undocumented workers.
-IRCA also led to the creation of Form I-9, and requires employers and the job applicant to complete the form at the time of hiring.
+The Immigration Reform and Control Act of 1986 (IRCA) is legislation Congress passed to curb unlawful immigration to the U.S. Among other things, the law provides for sanctions against employers who demonstrate a pattern or practice of hiring undocumented workers.
+IRCA also led to the creation of Form I-9, which requires employers and job applicants to complete the form at the time of hiring.

 What is an I-9 Form?

 An I-9 Form is a form that all employers must complete at the time of hiring to confirm the identity and employment eligibility of the applicant.
 The job applicant must provide basic information about themselves, including a social security number, and attest to their employment eligibility.
-It is extremely important that non-U.S. citizens do not claim U.S. citizenship on this form, because it can have serious consequences for their immigration status in the future.
+Non-U.S. citizens mustn't claim U.S. citizenship on this form because it can have severe consequences for their immigration status in the future.

 What is E-Verify and how might it affect an undocumented immigrant?

 E-Verify is a nationwide database that employers can use to determine the employment eligibility of job applicants and prevent the unlawful employment of undocumented workers.
-At this point in time, federal law does not require all employers to use E-Verify.
+At this point, federal law does not require all employers to use E-Verify.
 But many private employers, and nearly all public employers, do.

 What are the different types of employment visas, and how do I qualify?

-While there are several ways to gain employment authorization in the U.S., there are relatively few types of work visa.
+While there are several ways to gain employment authorization in the U.S., there are relatively few types of work visas.
 Work visas are documents authorizing a person to come to the U.S. for the specific purpose of employment.
 Most employment visas, including the H-1B Visa, are reserved for applicants with advanced technical skills, such as scientists and engineers.
-These visas typically require that the applicant have an employer “sponsor” in the U.S. who is committed to hiring them, and who has made assertions about the unavailability of similar applicants within the U.S. labor market.
-Other types of employment visas are available to individuals with special talents, such professional athletes and musicians, and for business owners abroad who are prepared to make a substantial investment in the U.S. economy (such as by opening a new office or factory).
+These visas typically require that the applicant have an employer “sponsor” in the U.S. who is committed to hiring them and who has made assertions about the unavailability of similar applicants within the U.S. labor market.
+Other employment visas are available to individuals with special talents, such as professional athletes, musicians, and business owners abroad who are prepared to make a substantial investment in the U.S. economy (such as by opening a new office or factory).

-While there are some employment visas available to low-skilled workers, these are primarily for seasonal work in the agricultural sector.
-They make up a relatively small percentage of the total number of employment visas the government issues each year, and are very difficult to obtain.
+While some employment visas are available to low-skilled workers, these are primarily for seasonal work in the agricultural sector.
+They make up a relatively small percentage of the total employment visas the government issues each year and are very difficult to obtain.